civilservicelgbt/civilservicelgbt.github.io/_events/2024-04-12-civil-service-lgbt-network-at-doncaster-pride-2024.md

 ---
 layout: event
-title: Civil Service LGBT+ Network at Doncaster Pride 2024
+title: Civil Service LGBT+ Network at Doncaster UK Pride 2024
 excerpt: Join the Civil Service LGBT+ Network at Doncaster Pride.
 Please sign up with the form in the body of the event.
 date: 2024-04-12T07:01:28.650Z